7 Proven Ways to Defeat Silo Mentality at the Workplace

 By creating a unified vision that the entire workforce understands, the various teams in the company can build their objectives with that vision in mind.

-As the freelance revolution continues to grow, more companies are hiring remote workers.
-Some of these people will rarely if ever, be in the same office as each other.
+Even without lockdowns, more companies are hiring remote workers.
+Some of these people will rarely, if ever, be in the same office as each other.
 They may never meet in person.

 • Project management platforms – Preferably one with chat and commenting and real-time collaboration features, like Xebrio, Asana, or ClickUp.

-• Shared documents – Google Docs and Google Sheets enable up to 100 people to collaborate on a live document at the same time.
+• Shared documents – Google Docs and Google Sheets enable up to 100 people to collaborate on a live document simultaneously.

-• Data management tools – These can collate data from other platforms in regard to key initiatives and business objectives, so all teams are kept up-to-date with what actions and events in other teams.
+• Data management tools – These can collate data from other platforms about key initiatives and business objectives, so all teams are kept up-to-date with the actions and events of other teams.

 By using collaborative tools that encourage regular information sharing and communication, all teams can work together, even if they are in different rooms, buildings, or countries.